Member Governments

 Find more information here:

-The North Carolina Clean Transportation Plan (NCCTP) was created with local, regional and state agencies; transportation providers; non-profit organizations; social justice and equity focused groups; environmentally focused groups; academic partners; clean cities coalitions; advocacy groups; utility providers; and private companies.
+The North Carolina Clean Transportation Plan was created with local, regional and state agencies; transportation providers; non-profit organizations; social justice and equity focused groups; environmentally focused groups; academic partners; clean cities coalitions; advocacy groups; utility providers; and private companies.
+The plan outlines the key recommendations and strategies that North Carolina can leverage to prepare for a clean transportation future and provide equitable outcomes for everyone.

 The Great Trails State Coalition announces the launch of the 2023 North Carolina Year of the Trail campaign.
 NC Year of the Trail will celebrate and draw attention to North Carolina’s vast network of trails, greenways, and blueways.
 These trails showcase our state’s diverse landscapes – from grand mountain vistas to quiet rivers, vibrant urban greenways, coastal forests, and the rolling hills of the Piedmont.